lapesd/lapesd-thesis/README.md

     - `prolog.tex`: Pre-textual elements
     - `body.tex`: Textual elements
     - `epilog.tex`: Post-textual elements
 - `imgs/`: Image files.
-The .svg's are compiled to PDF automatically
+The .svg's are compiled to PDF by the Makefile
 - `Makefile`: self-descriptive

 ## Packages included and configured